sobisonator/chartermap/TextToDB/documentation/CRM.md

 ### Scripts (TX13)
 All scripts said to be used in the corpus
 id: Unique ID
-label: The English name givent to the script
+label: The English name given to the script
 desc: Short plaintext description of the script
+### Rights (E30)
+All legal rights conveyed in charters
+id: Unique ID
+label: the English name given to the right
+desc: Short plaintext description of the right

 ### Structured bibliographic references: a nice-to-have
 It will be necessary to store references because the system's purpose is NOT to make judgements on the validity of information, but rather to present all information with minimal interpretation.